cavemanloverboy/ipc-server/README.md

 }
 ```

 This trait tells the server how to process the command.
-We recommend using an enum to allow for multiple types of message.
+We recommend using an enum to allow for multiple types of messages.
 The `Context<'a>` type allows the server to access state that is external to the server (in-memory or persistent state, such as a vector, hashmap, or persistent/external database).
 In the `simple` example, for example, there are three types of messages:

 ```rust
 #[derive(Subcommand, Serialize, Deserialize, Debug)]